FarronF/limerick-council-meetings/meetings/2024/07/08-Full Meeting of Limerick City and County Council/Minutes - Annual General Meeting of Limerick City and County Council - 21st June 2024.md

 It was agreed that the appointment of a Member representing Limerick City East would be

-deferred to the July Meeting.---
+deferred to the July Meeting.
+---
 7

 **17.**